Community Groups and "Teams"

 Our current 'line-up" is Manea Tekii (Chairperson), Sue Morey (Secretary), Tagiilima Feleti (Treasurer), Michael Laufiso, Mary Mathieson, Kevin Chave, Janette Anderson, Sharon Hornby, Paulette Boyes, Ronnie Janke, Neil Griffin, Irene Folimatama and Jasmine Hunter.
 To contact us, please e-mail email@example.com

 Brockville Garden Club:

 Founded in 1992 by Walter and Edith Connor and other long-term residents, this club continues to meet on the first Tuesday of every month.
 Initially, meetings were held in the evenings but to improve attendance these were changed to afternoons from 1.30pm.
 For more information, please contact Club President, Dot White, 4764184.

 Brockville Indoor Bowls’ Club:

 In 1962, Indoor Bowls’ activities were initially run by the School’s PTA.
 Then the Club was founded in 1963 and has been active ever since – and is proud to have Otago selectors and National Champions among its ranks.
 Indoor Bowls is a family sport for anyone aged 9 to 90+ years!
 During the May to October season, the Club meets in the School Hall every Thursday evening from 7.30pm with fees ($1.00 per person) maintained at an affordable rate.
-In the year leading up to their 50th Anniversary, Club members hope that more residents will feel encouraged to join (either as financial members or supporters).
-For more information, please contact Heather Gould, 4763775.
+This year (2013) an invitational tournament was held on June 9th to commemorate the Club's 50th Anniversary.
+For more information, please contact Club Secretary, Heather Gould, 4763775.